El Al Flight 253: Attack

+Mohammad and Suleiman attacked Flight 253 as it was about to depart from a layover in Athens, Greece on December 26, 1968.
+The two dashed out of the airport transit lounge just as the Israeli plane, parked 200 yd away, was preparing to take off.
+The plane had flown in earlier from Tel Aviv.
+Mohammad fired at the plane for more than a minute with a submachine gun while Suleiman threw two hand grenades, creating panic among the planes' 10 crew and 41 passengers.
+One passenger, Israeli Leon Shirdan, 50, of Haifa, a marine engineer, was killed.
+He was survived by his wife and then 15-year-old daughter.
+Two unidentified women were injured, one by a bullet, the other as she leaped from the jet when the door was opened.

 Aftermath

 Perpetrators

-The two men were taken into custody by Greek authorities.
+Mohammad and Suleiman were taken into custody by Greek authorities.
 Both confessed they were members of a Palestinian organization and had planned to destroy the jet and kill all Israeli passengers aboard.
-Mohammad was sentenced to 17 years and 5 months in prison, but was freed after less than 4 months after another Palestinian terrorist group hijacked a Greek airliner and demanded his release.
+Mohammad was sentenced to 17 years and 5 months in prison, but was freed some 4 months later after another Palestinian terrorist group hijacked a Greek airliner and demanded his release in the Olympic Airways Flight 255 hijacking.
 Subsequently, he successfully hid his terrorist past and emigrated to Canada.
 Once Canadian authorities learned of his crime, a protracted extradition process culminated in his extradition to Lebanon in 2013.